saiganta2004/Sign_Language_Detection/README.md

 # Sign_Language_Detection

+**Note**

+_This project uses a webcam feed for real-time sign detection.
+Ensure your system has a working camera before running the notebook._

 **Overview**

 1.This project focuses on detecting and recognizing sign language gestures using deep learning and computer vision techniques.
 The model is trained to classify hand signs into predefined categories, enabling real-time sign language interpretation.

 **Features**